 Staff at Wells Fargo employed two primary tactics.
-The first would be to buy currency low and sell high.
-This ‘sales margin’ was widened by quoting grossly inflated spreads to customers while secretly pocketing millions of USD.
+First, staff would quote grossly inflated spreads to customers, widening their sales margins while secretly pocketing millions of USD.

 When more scrupulous customers complained, staff would claim ignorance, correct the error, and hope that other, less savvy traders wouldn’t notice the same.

-This came on the back of another $3 billion fine, paid to the SEC and investors after regulators discovered the bank had created millions of fake accounts to inflate its stock value artificially.
+This all despite a previous $3 billion fine, paid to the SEC and investors after regulators discovered the bank had created millions of fake accounts to inflate its stock value artificially.
 From 2002 to 2016, Wells Fargo opened millions of unauthorised financial accounts and pressured customers to buy products they didn’t need using misleading performance metrics.

 G10 spot foreign exchange controversy

-A less recent but notable event was the G10 controversy of 2014.
-G10 currencies are the 10 most abundantly traded in the FX market: British Pound (GBP), Euro (EUR), Japanese Yen (JPY), Swiss Franc (CHF), United States Dollar (USD), Canadian Dollar (CAD), New Zealand Dollar (NZD), Australian Dollar (AUD), Danish Krone (DKK), Norwegian Krone (NOK) and Swedish Krona (SEK).
+A less recent, but no less notable event, was the G10 controversy of 2014.
+G10 currencies are the 10 most abundantly traded in the FX market.
+These include the British Pound (GBP), Euro (EUR), Japanese Yen (JPY), Swiss Franc (CHF), United States Dollar (USD), Canadian Dollar (CAD), New Zealand Dollar (NZD), Australian Dollar (AUD), Danish Krone (DKK), Norwegian Krone (NOK) and Swedish Krona (SEK).
 They have the highest liquidity, turnover and widespread use within global markets.

-The FCA found that between 2008 and 2013, ineffective controls allowed several banks to violate confidentiality, conflicts of interest and trading conduct laws.
+As a result of investigations conducted in the FX sector, the FCA found that ineffective controls allowed several banks to violate confidentiality, conflicts of interest and trading conduct laws between 2008 and 2013.

-The FCA found the worst offenders to be Citibank, HSBC, JPMorgan Chase, the Royal Bank of Scotland and UBS AG.
+The worst offenders were found to be Citibank, HSBC, JPMorgan Chase, the Royal Bank of Scotland and UBS AG.

 Together, they colluded to share confidential information regarding their clients’ activities to manipulate G10 currency rates in a way that could disadvantage their clients and the market.